fp7-netide/Engine/core/Readme.md

 This bundle contains the LogPub module of the core.
 It has a interprocess queue to receive the messages pushed by the core.connectivity and publish them to a PUB queue.
 The external tools (like the Logger) will subscribe to that queue.

+### Module core.globalfib
+This bundle implements a global flow table that stores results from the backends.
+It also tries to extract the high-level intents behind FlowMods.

 ## Used frameworks and technologies
 - JDK 8
 - Java NetIP library (see [lib](../lib) folder)